Welcome to Mapping Decadence

-In addition to a master map (below) – which shows the locations of all four writers and their publishers – I created individual maps for each author, so as to better visualize the relationships of each particular writer with his or her publisher.
+In addition to a master map (below) – which shows the locations of all four writers and their publishers – I created Story Maps for each author, so as to better visualize the relationships of each particular writer with his or her publisher.
 These maps can be found under the “Authors” tab.

 For more information about the creation of this project and the maps, please check the “About” tab.